 Sex Offender Registration

 A felony statutory rape conviction can also include a sex offender registration.
-When someone joins the sex offender registry, their name, age, address, employer, and any distinguishing marks or tattoos are made public.
+When someone joins the sex offender registry, they are categorized by sex offender levels in Louisiana, and their name, age, address, employer, and any distinguishing marks or tattoos are made public.
 The details of the crime, however, are not so public.
 Sex offenders also have to re-register to confirm their information every year.
 In Louisiana, sex offenders have to notify everyone in their neighborhood that they are a sex offender.

 Related Child Sexual Abuse Laws in Louisiana